mlswg/mls-protocol/draft-ietf-mls-protocol.md

 confusion between signatures in different contexts.
 Each context is assigned a distinct label that is incorporated into the signature.
-The "MLS Signature Labels" registry records the labels defined in this document and allows additional labels to be registered in case extensions add other types of signature using the same signature keys used elsewhere in MLS.
+The "MLS Signature Labels" registry records the labels defined in this document and allows additional labels to be registered in case extensions add other types of signatures using the same signature keys used elsewhere in MLS.

 Template: